whatwg/web-history/README.md

   * To give Web developers a better programming environment (with new interfaces).

-  During the rest of 2005 and after, the term "the Web Platform" will see increasing use, specifically for the standard set of client-side technologies made available in browsers, for building modern Web applications.
+  Going forward, the term "the Web Platform" will come into increasing use specifically for describing the standard set of client-side technologies made available in browsers, for building modern Web applications.

 - [script.aculo.us created](http://en.wikipedia.org/wiki/Script.aculo.us)
   by Thomas Fuchs; built on top of the Prototype JavaScript Framework and